Global Education, Teaching Resources

 Those challenges can play a core role in teaching sustainability.
 They show students that they are able to have a positive effect on their own lives and the lives of others.
 By educating students about sustainability challenges, they may be inspired to make a difference in the future.

-Global citizenship empowers students to overcome sustainability challenges
+Global leadership empowers students to overcome sustainability challenges

 Sustainability challenges that the UN is aiming to overcome by 2030 include: